 Accordingly, we search for the load path in terms of control points \( Q_i\) that maximizes the average elastic stiffness.
 This path has to fulfill the constraint $\eta^\mr{opt}(t) \geq \eta^\mr{ref}(t) \, \forall \, t$.
 Since the resulting optimization problem is highly non-convex, a two-stage gradient-free optimization method is employed.
 To be more explicit, a particle swarm optimization (see~\cite{488968}), followed up by a Nelder-Mead simplex algorithm (see~\cite{Nelder1965ASM}) is employed.
 The inequality $\eta^\mr{opt}(t) \geq \eta^\mr{ref}(t) \, \forall \, t$ is enforced by means of a penalty function.

-The results in Fig.~\ref{Fig:ST:xi_bar} correspond to eight different simulations -- four constitutive models (isotropic and anisotropic \modelI-model, isotropic and anisotropic \modelII-model) times two load paths (reference path and optimized path).
+The results in Fig.~\ref{Fig:ST:xi_bar} correspond to eight different simulations -- four constitutive models (isotropic and anisotropic \modelI model, isotropic and anisotropic \modelII model) times two load paths (reference path and optimized path).

-It can be seen that the optimized paths indeed lead to less damage, i.e., the average elastic stiffness is larger for such paths, see the right columns in Fig.~\ref{Fig:ST:xi_bar} (a).
+It can be seen that the optimized paths indeed lead to less damage, i.e. their average elastic stiffness is larger (right columns in Fig.~\ref{Fig:ST:xi_bar} (a)).
 Since ductile damage is primarily driven by plastic deformations, one might expect that \PEEQ is smaller for the optimized paths.
-This is confirmed in Fig.~\ref{Fig:ST:xi_bar} (b).
+This is confirmed for the present scenario in Fig.~\ref{Fig:ST:xi_bar}: higher relative stiffness in Fig. Fig.~\ref{Fig:ST:xi_bar} (a) corresponds to less equivalent plastic strain in Fig.~\ref{Fig:ST:xi_bar} (b).
 For this reason, a low equivalent plastic strain is suggested as a further damage-mitigating indicator.
 This hypothesis can also be drawn from the monotonically decreasing courses in Fig.~\ref{Fig:ST:xi_bar} (c).
 To be more specific, Figs.~\ref{Fig:ST:xi_bar} (a, b) are end-point projections of the curves presented in Fig.~\ref{Fig:ST:xi_bar} (c) onto the $\xi_{\mathbb{E}}$-axis and the \PEEQ-axis, respectively.
 Although the curves associated with optimal paths are below their respective reference (i.e. less remaining stiffness at distinct values of \PEEQ), the final remaining stiffness can be increased by reducing the path length in \PEEQ.
 Therefore, the equivalent plastic strain \PEEQ is an additional important measure to characterize ductile damage, alongside of the stress triaxiality and the Lode angle parameter.
 Its influence will be examined in the next subsection.

 According to Fig.~\ref{Fig:ST:paths} (b), the stress triaxiality of the optimized paths is always higher than that of the reference paths, i.e., inequality $ \eta^\mr{opt}(t) \geq \eta^\mr{ref}(t)$ is indeed fulfilled at any time.